apache/camel-website/content/blog/2021/07/camel-openhtmltopdf/index.md

 Input HTML can be provided as a `String`, `InputStream`, or URI.
 For URIs, `file`, `http`, and `https` are supported.
 And there's no need to worry if your markup is not compliant XHTML.
 The `leniantParsing` option (enabled by default) can deal with all sorts of tag soup.

-For more information, and to get started, visited the project's GitHub at https://github.com/elevation-solutions/camel-openhtmltopdf.
+For more information, and to get started, visit the project's GitHub at https://github.com/elevation-solutions/camel-openhtmltopdf.